Water hardness sensor error

 How do I know if my Thermador DWHD650WFM water hardness sensor actually needs replacing?

-If the error persists after cleaning the sensor and recalibrating the hardness settings, the sensor itself is likely faulty and needs replacement.
-Running a diagnostic cycle through the control panel can confirm whether the sensor is reading correctly.
+If the error persists after cleaning the sensor and recalibrating the hardness settings, the sensor is likely faulty and needs replacement.
+Running a diagnostic cycle through the control panel can confirm whether the sensor is functioning correctly.

 Can I reset the water hardness sensor error without calling a technician?